 - red zone: the sting jet in the flow around the western flank of some depressions.

-Note that most intense cyclones will not exhibit all 3 jet phenomena shown, for most only 1 or 2 will be present; the sting jet is by far the rarest of the three.
-Also note that the tracks of individual cyclones will naturally differ greatly from the one example shown here, in location and form.
+Note that most intense cyclones will not exhibit all three jet phenomena shown, for most only one or two will be present; the sting jet is by far the rarest of the three.
+Also note that the tracks of individual cyclones will naturally differ greatly in location and form from the example shown here.
 Many tracks will curve to the left, as shown, but some are much straighter even in the rapid deepening phase.

 See cyclone database products for a key to colours used (for spots) in the cyclone life-cycle phases.